5 Reasons to Write the Book You Want, Not What’s Popular

 4. It’s still a long road to publishing.

 You know that it takes a long time to get published and you will receive a lot of rejection letters along the way.
-And writing something that’s trending won’t surpass that land of denial.
+Writing something that’s trending won’t surpass that land of denial.

 The exact opposite of what we want to do.
 We want to love and be excited to sell our book.
 Not give up because we wrote something ho-hum that we may not really care about.